felinae98/operator-file-controller/README.md

 ```
 the operator will track files in `/tmp/a`, and make sure `/tmp/a/file1` and `/tmp/a/file2` exists.
 And the status of this resource shows the files in `/tmp/a` of each node.

-Assume that you have a cluster with two nodes, the `status` of `dirfile` resource will show as follows:
+Assume that you have a cluster with two nodes, the `status` of `filekeeper` resource will show as follows:
 ```yaml
 Status:
   Exsiting Files: